 FracTracker aggregated, cleaned, and compiled California Geologic Energy Management Division’s (CalGEM) datasets of well permits.
 A breakdown of the statewide counts of permit types is shown below in Table 1.
 The table shows that in 2019, permits to drill new oil and gas wells made up about 34% of total permits.
 Over the course of the last five years, statewide permits have been distributed pretty equally between drilling wells, reworking wells to increase production (including re-drilling activities like deepening and sidetracking wells), and plugging and abandoning wells.

-The illegal Kern County ordinance took effect in 2015.
-Note the permit count increase from 2014 to 2015 in the graph in Figure 2 below.
+The illegal Kern County ordinance took effect in 2015, and permit counts for Kern County are shown in Table 2 and Figure 2 below.
+Note the permit count increase from 2014 to 2015 in the graph in Figure 2.
 The data shows that Kern County permitting counts increased in 2015 with the passage of the illegal ordinance.
 In 2016, a new statewide rule (State Bill 4) took effect regulating hydraulic fracturing.
 Since most oil and gas drilling in California was using hydraulic fracturing, permit numbers statewide, including in Kern, fell drastically.
 Since 2016, permitting rates have been climbing back up to pre-2016 levels.
 As of May 18, 2020, Kern County has already approved 1,310 new drilling permits, putting Kern County on track to meet or exceed 2015 permit numbers.

 New Kern ordinance to fast-track permits.
 Kern permits increase disproportionately.